WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Framework

 The replay component of our tool is a Selenium-based script that uses the extension's exported JSON session to replay the events required to reach the desired state $S_0$.
 The script uses a cascading fallback strategy to re-identify the respective elements across both simple and dynamically rendered DOM structures.
 It first attempts shadow DOM-aware lookups for the stable attributes such as \texttt{data-testid}, \texttt{id}, \texttt{name}, and \texttt{aria-label}.
 If these attributes fail, the script moves on to identifying the elements using label text, nearby sibling text, CSS selector paths, and XPaths.
 The last fallback option is the \webspindexT.

-Once a target element is identified, the script reliably executes the intended action by sequentially attempting standard Selenium clicks, JavaScript-based click injections, and \texttt{ActionChains} mouse simulations until the target element successfully registers the interaction.
+Once a target element is identified, the script reliably executes the intended action by attempting standard Selenium clicks, JavaScript-based click injections, and \texttt{ActionChains} mouse simulations using a fallback stratefy until the target element successfully registers the interaction.
 The script also dynamically manages execution contexts to support complex authentication flows~(e.g., Google or Microsoft OAuth), automatically detecting and switching the Selenium WebDriver focus to cross-origin iframes or pop-up windows prior to event execution.

 The replay script also accepts a configuration parameter to explicitly set stateful elements~(e.g., toggles and checkboxes) to either an ON or OFF state.
 Before interacting with a target element, the script determines the existing state based on ARIA attributes~(\texttt{aria-checked}, \texttt{aria-pressed}, \texttt{aria-selected}) or the native \texttt{checked} property.
 In some cases, it also incorporates domain-specific heuristics, such as evaluating CSS classes~(e.g., \texttt{a-switch-active}, \texttt{a-disabled}) to infer switch states.
 It skips the interaction if the element already matches the desired configuration.
 Otherwise, the script performs the interaction and subsequently verifies whether the desired state is achieved.
 This conditional replay mechanism removes the need for the user to record the interactions for different desired initial states, as the script automatically handles both desired states `ON' and `OFF' with a single recorded session capturing the necessary events and elements.